Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- In the list, include your degrees or certifications and the schools you went to
+- Be sure to list your degrees and certifications and the institutions you went to

 Skills: